yhayat1/python-labs/Cloud-Automation/AWS/LAB01-EC2-Automation/solutions.md

 AWS LAB01 - EC2 Instance Launch Automation

 This script demonstrates how to use boto3 to launch an EC2 instance in AWS.
-It covers basic EC2 instance creation with tags and waiting for the instance to be ready.
+It covers basic EC2 instance creation with tags and waiting for the instance to be running.

 Usage:
     python launch_ec2.py